thisislawatts/example-jobs/Software Engineering, Platform Extensibility.md

 <img src="https://res.cloudinary.com/snyk/image/upload/v1537345894/press-kit/brand/logo-black.png" width="100" alt="Snyk logo" />

-<p><span style="font-weight: 400;">We’re looking for empathetic, skilled, and practical software engineers to help us craft tools, leverage standards, re-architect systems, and build key integrations for our API.</span></p>
+<p><span style="font-weight: 400;">We’re looking for empathetic, skilled, and practical software engineers to help us craft tools, leverage standards, re-architect systems, and build key integrations with out partners leveraging our API.</span></p>
 <p><span style="font-weight: 400;">The work ahead of us is significant and exciting.
 We guide and facilitate the entire R&amp;D organization to move our current bespoke API into both OpenAPI 3.1 and GraphQL.
-We’re integrating new auth functionality, adding an Envoy-based API Gateway to our Kubernetes cluster, facilitating service extraction from our central monolith, and integrating all of this and more with some of the biggest names in the developer tool industry.</span></p>
+We’re integrating new auth functionality, adding an Envoy-based API Gateway to our Kubernetes cluster, facilitating service extraction from our central monolith, and integrating all of this platform with some of the biggest names in the industry.</span></p>
 <p><span style="font-weight: 400;">Your role is to level us up.
 You will help take the talented team we have and model and expand our modern best practices.
 You bring experience with some of our standards and tools, you can quickly learn the rest, and you suggest new ones when helpful.
-You collaborate to deliver incremental solutions that are both grounded in present needs and filled with optionality. </span></p>
+You collaborate to deliver incremental solutions that are both grounded in present needs and filled with optionality.
+You can build on our security tools to solve real customer problems.&nbsp;</span></p>
 <p><span style="font-weight: 400;">We believe that Snyk’s DevOps approach to security is a best practice.
 With you, we can make it ubiquitous, by making our platform easy to extend into tools and workflows everywhere.
 Join us!</span></p>
 <p><strong>You should apply if you</strong></p>
 <ul>
 <li style="font-weight: 400;"><span style="font-weight: 400;">love working in a fast-paced, empowered, distributed environment that respects the team, our customers, and our partners.</span></li>
+<li style="font-weight: 400;"><span style="font-weight: 400;">listen to partners and customers and envision ways showcase our tools and products solving real problems</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">believe in the power of API and platform extensibility to enable game-changing possibilities.</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">make good engineering decisions in an incomplete business context of cost, value, risk, and opportunity.</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">model high quality code, API design, DevOps automation, and cloud-native architecture.</span></li>